aldrinjenson/blog/content/projects/love-calculator.md

 <hr>
 Seriously dude, only continue if you visited the page and followed the instructions.

-This project was inspired by an article written by Subin Siby of Vidhya Institue of Sciences where he mentioned about how we once got pranked by a similar site.
+This project was inspired by an article written by Subin Siby of Vidhya Institute of Sciences where he mentioned about how we once got pranked by a similar site.
 I haven't talked to him directly other than in an online meet when he answered a question I asked in chat, but I've heard he's a cool dude interested in building cool software.
 (Wish I could talk to him directly for once🤞).

 Anyways, On April 1st 2020, I decided to build something since it's April Fool's and all.
 During those days, some of us in class had created a Whatsapp group for those interested in programming, where we shared different articles, tutorials etc for everyone to pick up and improve.
 In that group, began a conversation which somehow ended on the topic of compatibility between partners(I know, just the usual typical topic discussed in a programming group.😁).
 Anyway, I saw this message in the morning and this got me thinking.
 Since it was April Fool's day, I definitely wanted to do something fun; plus around that time, I had gotten myself pretty familiar with the awesome CSS framework [Materialize-CSS](https://materializecss.com/) and I wanted to build something cool with it as well.